 Edie forgave but never completely got over the sense of abandonment she felt as the days without her mamika dragged on into weeks and months.
 Earlier this year, she told me that in her teen years she had asked Mom, “How could you leave me?”
 The answer was that shuttling three children between two residences in separate German cities in 1951 wasn’t feasible, and the infant and toddler boys would need a mom more than she would.

-Ultimately, my parents reconciled in Germany, our immigration lottery spin came up on “United States” rather than the “Ecuador” that was also in play, and the five of us crossed the Atlantic on the U.S.S.
+Ultimately, my parents reconciled in Germany, our emigration lottery spin came up on “United States” rather than the “Ecuador” that was also in play, and the five of us crossed the Atlantic on the U.S.S.
 Harry Taylor, disembarking at Ellis Island in March, 1952 with not a penny in my parents’ pockets.
 Three more girls, now my surviving siblings (my brother passed in 2010), were born over the next decade.

 Although the reason for sending Edie along with my father was rational enough, it engendered in her not only the intense desire to have a large intact family (four children, grandkids & great-grands galore), but also a not entirely rational but certainly understandable drive to so suffuse the positive Christmas spirit in her home through the rest of her life that it resembled nothing so much as a miniature Santa’s workshop and holiday emporium, every square inch of available wall, counter and tabletop festooned with Christmas items of every imaginable type.